-12:00 Noon: You may eat a light lunch, such as soup sandwich or omelette, then no more solid food after 1:00pm.
-Do drink plenty of clear fluids throughout the day and especially during the period when taking the bowel preparation.
-Clear fluids include water, smooth fruit juice (not containing 'bits'), fruit squash, fizzy drinks, tea or coffee without milk, Bovril.
+The day before the examination, have a light low fibre lunch at 12 midday.
+After this DO NOT EAT any solid food until after your colonoscopy, but drink plenty of clear fluids throughout the day until 4 hours before your appointment.
+Clear fluid is water, smooth fruit juice (not containing 'bits'), fruit squash, fizzy drinks, tea or coffee without milk.